 Identification Card number and any approval number or documentation provided by the Department of State Police pursuant to subsection (a-10) of this Section; if the transfer was not completed within this State, the record shall contain the name and address of the transferee.
 On or after January 1, 2006, the record shall contain the date of application for transfer of the firearm.
 On demand of a peace officer such transferor

 shall produce for inspection such record of transfer.
 If the transfer or sale took place at a gun show, the record shall include the unique identification number.
 Failure to record the unique identification number or approval number is a petty offense.

 (b-5) Any resident may purchase ammunition from a person within or outside of Illinois if shipment is by United States mail or by a private express carrier authorized by federal law to ship ammunition.
-Any resident purchasing ammunition within or outside the State of Illinois must provide the seller with a copy of his or her valid Firearm Owner's Identification Card and either his or her Illinois driver's license or Illinois State Identification Card prior to the shipment of the ammunition.
+Any resident purchasing ammunition within or outside the State of Illinois must provide the seller with a copy of his or her valid Firearm Owner's Identification Card or valid concealed carry license and either his or her Illinois driver's license or Illinois State Identification Card prior to the shipment of the ammunition.
 The ammunition may be shipped only to an address on either of those 2 documents.

 (c) The provisions of this Section regarding the transfer of firearm

 ammunition shall not apply to those persons specified in paragraph (b) of